Article

 What is a payroll service provider?

-A payroll service provider is a company that provides employers with support for payroll and tax-related processes.
-They do not typically support additional HR functions or administrative tasks outside of payroll, but can often recommend additional providers for benefits, insurance, and more.
+A payroll service provider (PSP) is a company that assists businesses with payroll and tax-related tasks.
+They usually don’t offer other HR services but can suggest additional providers for benefits and insurance if needed.

-The client company maintains control over its core operations, products, and services.
-The client company hires and manages its employees, defines their roles and responsibilities, and oversees day-to-day work activities.
+- The client company keeps control of its main operations, products, and services.
+They hire and manage their employees, set their roles, and oversee daily activities.

-The employees are the individuals who work for the client company.
-They report to the client company’s management, follow its policies and procedures, and carry out the tasks necessary for the company’s operations.
+- The employees work for the client company.
+They report to the company’s management and follow its rules

 With a payroll service provider, there is no co-employment relationship—your company directly employs the workers.
 The PSP exclusively handles payroll-related tasks, including managing local, state, and federal tax filings, tax compliance documentation, wage calculations, deductions, and employee and employer tax payments.